 1. Take hourly breaks.
 Every hour, get up from your desk and go for a quick walk anywhere (furthest room, copy machine, colleague’s desk).
 Just move.
 Set alarms on your computer or mobile device to take breaks.

 3. Pick a good chair.
 A good chair provides adequate back support, which can help reduce stress on your back muscles and lessen your chances of back pain.
 Good posture is important, as bad posture can cause pain and even fatigue.
+So, be choosey when selecting your office chair.

 4. Eat healthy snacks.
 Instead of buying candy bars or “health” bars (which are loaded with sugar), keep handy a stash of dry fruit or nuts.